 We were pleasantly surprised by how many things we absolutely loved!
 Check out all our favorite foods from the 2019 Flower and Garden festival.

-I really love Green Tea.
-In fact, besides water, its usually all I drink.
+We really love Green Tea.
+In fact, besides water, its usually all we drink.
 Its refreshing, light and the fact that its supposed to be good for you is extra incentive.
 So we just had to try this frozen concoction.
 With fresh blueberries and mint leaves, this drink is as pretty as it tastes.
-I shared this with G so we got the non-alcoholic version.
-But there is an alcoholic version as well if you want to add an extra kick.

 Basically words can’t describe my love for this cake.
 Quite possibly one of the best chocolate cakes I’ve ever had, it was one of our favorite desserts at the entire festival.
 Covered with caramel and pecans, this is phenomenal and that’s really the only reason you need to try it!